-We understand that privacy and the security of personal information is extremely important, and this policy sets out what we do with personal information and how we keep it secure.
+We understand that privacy and the security of personal information is extremely important, and this notice sets out what we do with personal information and how we keep it secure.
 It also explains where and how we collect personal information, as well as data subject rights over any personal information we hold about you.

-This policy applies to you if we deliver a service to you, if we use you as a supplier or if we're seeking to enter into a contractual arrangement with you.
+This notice applies to you if we deliver a service to you, if we use you as a supplier or if we're seeking to enter into a contractual arrangement with you.
 This policy gives effect to our commitment to protect your personal information.

 Who we are